MageMCU/MageMCU/README.md

 	<strong>--- Blinking LED ---</strong>
 </p>

-Hello World still blinking...
-I'm Jesse.
+The *Hello World* cliche is still blinking...
+Hello, I'm Jesse.
 I've been fascinated by the magic of modern tech.
 My interest is programming the AVR which is a family of microcontrollers (MCU) developed by Atmel, acquired by Microchip.

 ## The two wheeled differential drive mobile robot